backcountryattitude.com Home

 Use a sock to protect tree bark from rope marks

-Just FYI the knot used above is the tautline hitch and will hold tight under pressure.... thus helping to protect the tree from impact.
+Just FYI the knot used above is the tautline hitch and will hold tight under pressure.... thus helping to keep the tree safe from impact.

 Bandanas are also useful to protect tree bark from rope marks